 Wesley Capers Stripling died on February 9, 1934.
 Son Will K. took over the business.
 Clip is from the February 10 Star-Telegram.

 W. D. Smith photos from Fort Worth in Pictures, 1940.

 Stripling’s much-expanded 1937 downtown store was demolished in 1979 to make way for the Worthington Hotel.
 (Photo from Tarrant County College Northeast Heritage Room.)

 It was all over in less than twenty seconds as five hundred pounds of explosives leveled eighty-six years of history.

 The Stripling company joined the mall movement after Katy Lake was drained to build Seminary South in 1962 and after Northeast Mall opened in Hurst in 1971.
-But in 1983 the Stripling stores merged with the R. E. Cox stores, and the combined business (owned by Dunlap) hung up the “closed” sign about 2007.
+In 1977 the Dunlap Company of Fort Worth bought Striplings’s, and in 1981 Dunlap bought the R. E. Cox stores and merged the two as Stripling-Cox.
 Clip is from the June 29, 1975 Dallas Morning News.